P-p-H-d/mlib/README.md

 ALLOC & DEL operators are supposed to allocate fixed size single element object (no array).
 Theses objects are not expected to grow.
 REALLOC & FREE operators deal with allocated memory for growing objects.
 Do not mix pointers between both: a pointer allocated by ALLOC (resp.
 REALLOC) is supposed to be only freed by DEL (resp.
 FREE).
-There are separated 'free' operators to allow specialization in the allocator (a good allocator can take this hint into account).
+There are separated 'free' operators to enable specialization in the allocator (a good allocator can take this hint into account).

 M\_MEMORY\_ALLOC and  M\_MEMORY\_REALLOC are supposed to return NULL in case of memory allocation failure.
 The defaults are 'malloc', 'free', 'realloc' and 'free'.